Delia Ramirez

-Delia Catalina Ramirez (born June 2, 1983) is an American politician serving as the U.S. representative for Illinois's 3rd congressional district since 2023.
-A Democrat, she is a member of the "Squad".
+Delia Catalina Ramirez (born June 2, 1983) is a self-identifying Guatemalan serving as the U.S. representative for Illinois's 3rd congressional district since 2023.
+She is a member of the Democratic Party.

-Before her election to the US House of Representatives, Ramirez served as a member of the Illinois House of Representatives for the 4th district from 2018 to 2023.
-The 4th district includes the Chicago neighborhoods of East Humboldt Park, Hermosa, Bucktown, West Town, Ukrainian Village, East Village, and Logan Square.
-Ramirez was elected to the House in 2018 and reelected in 2020.
+Before her election to Congress, Ramirez served in the Illinois House of Representatives for the 4th District from 2018 to 2023.
+The 4th District includes the Chicago neighborhoods of East Humboldt Park, Hermosa, Bucktown, West Town, Ukrainian Village, East Village, and Logan Square.
+Ramirez was elected in 2018 and re-elected in 2020.
 She was the first Guatemalan American elected to the Illinois General Assembly.

-In 2022, Ramirez was elected to the United States House of Representatives in Illinois's 3rd congressional district.
+In 2022, Ramirez was elected to the U.S. House of Representatives in Illinois's 3rd congressional district.

 Early life and education

-The daughter of undocumented immigrants from Guatemala, Ramirez was raised in Chicago's Humboldt Park neighborhood.
+The daughter of illegal immigrants from Guatemala, Ramirez was born in Chicago and raised in the Humboldt Park neighborhood.
 She graduated from Sabin Magnet Elementary School and earned a Bachelor of Arts in justice studies from Northeastern Illinois University.
+She graduated from St. Gregory High School in Chicago.

 Early political and advocacy career

-Before entering elected office, Ramirez worked and held leadership roles in social service agencies, nonprofit advocacy organizations, and local community organizations.
-Notably, she was president of the Logan Square Neighborhood Association from 2005 to 2007, executive director of the homelessness-focused nonprofit Center for Changing Lives from 2004 to 2013, and president of the Latin United Community Housing Association (LUCHA) from 2016 to 2019.
+Before entering elected office, Ramirez worked in and led social service agencies, nonprofit advocacy organizations, and local community organizations.
+She was president of the Logan Square Neighborhood Association from 2005 to 2007, executive director of the homelessness-focused nonprofit Center for Changing Lives from 2004 to 2013, and president of the Latin United Community Housing Association (LUCHA) from 2016 to 2019.

-In the 2018 Illinois House of Representatives election, she ran for the open 4th district seat to succeed incumbent Cynthia Soto.
-Her primary issues of concern included stable housing and stable schools, reliable and responsible government, and public safety and justice reform.
+In the 2018 Illinois House election, she ran for the open 4th District seat to succeed incumbent Cynthia Soto.
+Her campaign focused on areas of concern such as stable housing and stable schools, reliable and responsible government, and public safety and justice reform.
 She was part of a slate of Latino candidates backed by then-Cook County Commissioner and congressional candidate Chuy García.
-She was also endorsed by a number of local elected officials, labor unions, and progressive organizations, including U.S. Representative Luis Gutiérrez, aldermen Carlos Ramirez-Rosa and Roberto Maldonado, Chicago Teachers Union, Illinois AFL–CIO, SEIU Healthcare and Local 73, United Working Families, and Our Revolution Illinois.
+She was also endorsed by several local elected officials, labor unions, and progressive organizations, including U.S. Representative Luis Gutiérrez, aldermen Carlos Ramirez-Rosa and Roberto Maldonado, Chicago Teachers Union, Illinois AFL–CIO, SEIU Healthcare and Local 73, United Working Families, and Our Revolution Illinois.
 Ramirez won a four-way Democratic primary election on March 20 with 48% of the vote, and she ran unopposed in the general election on November 6, 2018.